How to Boost Your Productivity in 3 Effective Ways

 Especially if you work remotely which, due to the COVID-19 epidemic, you more than likely are.

 Working in different countries across different time zones, or even working in different parts of the same country, can really put the breaks on your productivity.
+To make sure you don’t spend too much on one activity while dismissing the others, pair your free project management software with any of the best Mac time trackers available online.

 Using communication tools like Slack or Hipchat can help reduce the time spent trying to connect with your team.
 These communication tools allow you to communicate with people in real-time.
 It’s easy to send and receive messages, you can communicate within and across teams, you can mention one another on updates and host conversations, in context, around certain projects or tasks.